Cavaliers vs. Pelicans Prediction & Picks - December 21

 - Computer Predicted Total: 227.1

-- As a moneyline favorite this year, the Cavaliers are 12-6, while the Pelicans are 9-6 as moneyline underdogs.
+- As a moneyline underdog this season, the Cavaliers are 4-6, while the Pelicans are 7-6 as moneyline favorites.

 Put your picks to the test and bet on the Cavaliers with BetMGM Sportsbook.